salimamoukou/acv00/README.md

 #### Local Explanatory Importance
 For a given instance, the local explanatory importance of each variable corresponds to the frequency of apparition of the given variable in the Sufficient Explanations.
-See the paper [ref] for more details.
+See the paper [here](https://github.com/salimamoukou/acv00/tree/main/papers/Suffient%20Explanations%20and%20Sufficient%20Rules) for more details.

 * **How to compute the Local Explanatory Importance ?**